PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Understanding/BusinessUnderstandingUseCases.md

 - [ ] Step 1.

-Attend the lecture on disruptive technologies and identify/explain risks that applicable for your computer vision application.
+Attend the lecture on disruptive technologies and using __disruptive technology risks from the lecture slides__ identify/explain risks that applicable for your computer vision application.

 - [ ] Step 2.

-Address the disruptive technology risk in the project proposal for application and complete the AI canvas.
+Address the disruptive technology risk in the project proposal for the application and complete the AI canvas.